KadirGokdeniz/Crowdfunding-Blockchain/README.md

 ## Project Description
 This project involves the development of various smart contracts and related components.
 It includes modules for crowdfunding, identity management, supplier management, and voting management.

+In the proposal, potential security issues were addressed, and it was discussed why blockchain is more suitable for solving these problems compared to traditional applications.
+The final report provided a detailed explanation of the roles underlying the application and the functions they bring.
+The consensus protocols to be used were analyzed, and the project was implemented using Solidity.

 ### Detailed Description
 The blockchain project aims to provide a decentralized platform that includes the following components: